peterigz/zloc/README.md

 Allocating and freeing those memory blocks happens at O(1) time complexity and should for the most part keep fragmentation at a minimum.

 This is meant for use in trusted environments or apps where security isn't going to be an issue.
 I made it as a convenient way to sub allocate in larger memory pools to avoid clogging things up with lots of mallocs everywhere.
-I can use this to easily track memory usage in my programs and if I need to dump the program state to disk if needed which is a lot easier to do when you have your memory pool(s) in one place.
-You can of course use VirtualAlloc or equivalent but it still gets messy when you're dynamically allocating arrays that might grow in size get freed etc and need a nice way to keep fragmentation under control which this algorithm does well.
+You can also use it to manage memory ranges on a separate device like GPU memory.

 ## How do I use it?
 Add: